Azure/azure-iiot-opc-vault-service/CONTRIBUTING.md

 * [Mono 5](http://www.mono-project.com/download/beta)
 * [.NET Core](https://dotnet.github.io/)

-We provide also a [Java version here](https://github.com/Azure/PROJECT-NAME-HERE-java).
+We provide also a [Java version](https://github.com/Azure/PROJECT-NAME-HERE-java) of this project and other Azure IoT PCS components.

 ## IDE